 Locals love the Flying Fish, and for good reason: Keating runs a tight kitchen and pays attention to each plate.
 Though this is food for grown-ups, you’ll often see children in the noisy dining room because of the BoardWalk location.

 Setting and Atmosphere

-Chef Tim Keating, a repeat James Beard Foundation finalist, is a big proponent of Florida products, from seafood to meats, fruits, and vegetables.
-The fare here changes frequently, but you'll always find the potato-wrapped snapper, the restaurant's signature dish, served with creamy leek fondue and a red wine-butter sauce; char-crusted New York strip steak; and the lump crab cakes.
-Desserts are seasonal, but the house-made sorbets and caramelized-banana Napoleon are divine.
+Keating, a repeat James Beard Foundation finalist, is a big proponent of Florida products; he also sources vegetables from The Land at Epcot.
+Repeat guests always expect to find the restaurant’s signature dish: potato-wrapped red snapper with creamy leek fondue and a red wine–butter sauce; char-crusted New York strip; and lump crab cakes.
+Desserts are seasonal, but the house-made sorbets and caramelizedbanana Napoleon are divine.

 Disney Dining Plan

 Requires 2 credits

 |Dinner Hours||Sunday-Thursday, 5:30-10 p.m.; Friday and Saturday, 5:30-10:30 p.m.|